Chatham, Massachusetts: Ecology

 The area surrounding Chatham is home to diverse flora and fauna, including many species that rely on the wetlands for survival.
 The salt marshes and lakes that exist in the region due to glacial action from the last ice age are essential habitats for many species, such as ospreys (Pandion haliaetus) and striped bass (Morone saxatilis).
-These wetlands not only promote biodiversity, but also act as natural filters, retaining particulates and purifying the water that flows into nearby estuaries and bays.
+These wetlands not only promote biodiversity but also act as natural filters, retaining particulates and purifying the water that flows into nearby estuaries and bays.
 However, Chatham's beaches have experienced significant vegetation loss in recent decades due to both natural and human causes.
 Despite this, the beaches remain important nesting sites for various species of sea turtles and shorebirds, such as the Piping Plover (Charadrius melodus), while the waters off the coast are rich in marine life, including seals (Halichoerus grypus), whales, and sharks, such as the great white shark (Carcharodon carcharias).
 In fact, the prevalence of sharks in the waters surrounding Chatham has resulted in its reputation as a hub of great white activity and shark attacks.
 To help protect and preserve the local flora and fauna, several conservation areas and nature preserves have been established in Chatham, including Monomoy Island, which provides an important breeding ground for the Piping Plover.

 According to the A. W. Kuchler U.S. Potential natural vegetation Types, Chatham, Massachusetts would primarily contain a Northeastern Oak/Pine (110) vegetation type with a Southern Mixed Forest (26) vegetation form.

 Transportation

 All five roads that exit Chatham cross into Harwich.
 The two state routes that pass through the town are Route 28 and the southern end of Route 137.
 Route 28 circles through the center of town before exiting and heading north toward Route 6A, joining that route until the roads end at the Orleans Rotary.

-Rail service no longer extends to the town; the former rail bed is a bicycling path, and is called the Old Colony Rail Trail.
+Rail service no longer extends to the town; the former rail bed is a bicycling path and is called the Old Colony Rail Trail.
+The Old Colony Rail Trail crosses into Chatham and runs through South Chatham and then into West Chatham before ending at Crowell Road near downtown.
 In addition, another bicycle route passes through the town, starting at the end of the Rail Trail, and providing views of Chatham Fish Pier, Chatham Bars, and Chatham Light.

 The town is the home to the Chatham Municipal Airport, which provides local service to other small airports on the Cape and islands.
 The nearest national and international air service can be reached at Logan International Airport in Boston.